 Javad looked up at his father.
 He was greying at the temples, but his life kept him fit.
 “Of course.
 I will.
 You worry too much.
 She has older sons.”

 They exchanged a bit more small talk about his life.
 He told them of his plan to continue working at the temple, but none of his more extreme goals.
 They told him how his siblings were doing.
-He’d been about as close to his siblings growing up as he had his parents.
+He’d been as separate from his siblings growing up as he had his parents.

 His father shook his hand once more before they turned to leave.
 “Goodbye son.
 I’m going to hear about you.
 I’m sure.”